Common Cataract Questions

-Because contact lenses can slightly change the shape of your eye, they should be removed and not worn for a number of days prior to cataract surgery and your evaluation.
-Soft lenses should be out for a minimum of 7 days and gas permeable (hard) lenses should be out for 3 weeks before your surgery and evaluation.
+Because contact lenses can slightly change the shape of your eye, they should be removed and not worn for some days before cataract surgery and your evaluation.
+Soft lenses should be out for a minimum of 7 days and gas permeable (hard) lenses should be out for three weeks before your surgery and evaluation.

 Are cataracts removed with a laser?

 Laser-assisted cataract surgery is now available for some patients.
 During your consultation, your doctor will discuss options for your post-cataract vision plan.
 Depending on the type of lens implant you choose, part of the surgery may be done with the femtosecond laser.
 Be sure to discuss your options with your doctor to determine if you are a candidate for this breakthrough technology in cataract surgery.